 Many pet parents wish to improve their pet’s diet, but lack the confidence to feed a fully raw diet or their lifestyle does not support it.
-Whichever reason it may be, adding in small amounts of fresh food into a processed diet has major nutritional benefits and can be accomplished with ingredients sourced from a local supermarket!
+Whatever the case may be, adding in small amounts of fresh food into a processed diet provides major nutritional benefits.
+Additionally, it can be easily accomplished with ingredients sourced from a local supermarket!

 These are valid reasons why a pet parent may choose not to feed a raw diet to their dog.
-However, fresh food can still be included in a processed dog food diet to make improvements when feeding a 100% raw diet is not feasible.
+However, when feeding a 100% raw diet is not feasible, fresh food can still be included in a processed diet in order to make improvements.
 These small adjustments provide major nutritional impact and can be accomplished in a few simple steps:

 Calculate Fresh Food Additions

 All foods provide calories and overfeeding calories will result in unwanted weight gain.
 Therefore, the first step to adding fresh food to processed dog food is to determine the amount of fresh food to feed, as well as how to reduce the amount of processed dog food to account for the new additions.

 Reduce Processed Dog Food & Calculate Fresh Food Additions

 For pet parents who do not want to worry about nutritionally balancing the fresh portion of the diet, the amount of fresh food should be kept to a small part of the overall diet.
 Unbalanced fresh food additions should not exceed 20% of the daily intake.
 If the portion of fresh food exceeds 20% of the overall diet long term, then the fresh food portion will need to be nutritionally balanced.